andreathomas10/Master_Thesis/README.md

 - EDA: Exploratory analysis of the available data, some map visualization and feature engineering of geo-spatial data.
 - CAMx Performance: Exploratory analysis of the performance of the CAMx simulator.
+- Estimate_c: Estimation of conversion factor between OC and OA.
 - Predict Performance: Regression-Bias analysis.
 - Local Bias: Regression-Bias analysis performed at individual stations.
 - DS at seen locations: Statistical down-scaling of OA at seen location with ML-models.